music-markdown/almost-in-time/Sweet Caroline - Neil Diamond.md

 l1: But now I'm

 ## Verse 2
-A               (E A E)  D
+c1: A                 E A E  D
-Look at the night        and it don't seem so lonely
+l1: Look at the night        and it don't seem so lonely

 c1: A                       E
 l1: We fill it up with only two